 diagnoses for Native youth.

-- Training and mentorship of developmental scholars whose
+- Training and mentorship of scholars whose work focuses

 - Building collaboration among all scholars

 interested in Native child and adolescent development.